shinyay/hello-devcontainer-for-spring-petclinic/README.md

-# Getting started with Dev Container for Spring Boot
+# Getting started with Dev Container for Spring Pet Clinic

-Overview
+This project uses Dev Containers to develop Spring Pet Clinic.

 ## Description